racket/rhombus/rhombus/0000-rhombus.md

 Finally, `:` plus indentation can be written instead with `{` ... `}`,
 so blocks can be fully braced, if you like.
-In the following example, three pairs of braces replace three `:`s, while the other pairs are allowed but redundant (and this is definitely not the intended style):
+In the following example, three pairs of braces replace three `:`s, while the other pairs are allowed but redundant, and every block in the example now has braces (but this is definitely not the intended style):

 ```
 begin { group within block; another group within block }